retf/Boost.Application/README.md

 Building: Detailed instructions can be found [here] (https://svn.boost.org/trac/boost/wiki/TryModBoost).

+### Use

+If you intend to use ‘Application’ on your application, please send-me your name and project.
+I am looking for create a list of users of ‘Application’.

 ### Questions, suggestions or bugs, please send an email to:

 re.tf@acm.org (Renato Tegon Forti)